swanss/FragFold/README.md

 }
 ```

-In this example, we define a process profile with the label "cpu_network".
-If you're using an HPC with SLURM, you will only need to change `queue` to a partition on your HPC (see all partitions with `sinfo`).
-Note that the nodes in this partition must have network access, as this is required for contacting the mmseqs server.
+In this example, we define a process profile with the label `cpu_network`.
+If you're using a HPC with SLURM, you will only need to change `queue` to a partition on your HPC (see all partitions with `sinfo`).
+Note that the nodes in the partition set for cpu_network must have network access, as this is required for contacting the mmseqs server.

 Repeat this for all of the profiles that are defined in the config file.
 Note that if you have nodes with different memory/cpu/time limits, you will need to adjust these values to match those.